AD - This is a pre-written post

 Just because you’ve lived in a given country for your entire life doesn’t mean that you’ve exhausted everything it has to offer.
 The UK is crammed full of hidden treasures, most of which go ignored even by the people who live just down the road.
+Whether it’s a romantic UK city break or more remote rural escape, there is something for everyone.
 Do your research before visiting a given area, make a list of the places you’d really like to visit, and make time for each of them.

 Consider the weather

 When composing your itinerary, it’s worth thinking about how the weather is going to behave.
 Set aside one or two indoor activities for the rainy days – that way, you’ll still be able to get in all of the things that you’d like to see and do.